k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/05_LU_Enhancements/06_LU_Enhancements_lookup-translations_flow.md

 -  [Using Translations in Fabric](/articles/09_translations/04_using_translations_in_fabric.md)

-NTT -> Go thru each one of the following examples:
+ Go thru each one of the following examples:
 -  [Translations code example](/articles/09_translations/05_translations_code_examples.md)

 ### Globals

-NTT -> Present Globals:
+ Present Globals:

 -  [Globals overview](/articles/08_globals/01_globals_overview.md)